Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 After exiting the cable car station in Mürren, you’ll be embarking on the Northface Trail.
 This hike embodies exactly what comes to mind when you think of “classic Switzerland,” and if you’re only going to do one hike on your trip — this should be the one.

-This trail has a little bit of everything: stunning mountain vistas, tiny villages with rustic cabins nestled in the hills, flowery alpine meadows, and cows with twinkling bells dangling from their necks.
-If the views on the ground weren’t compelling enough, make sure you look up once in a while on this trek: you’re likely to see dozens of paragliders floating in the clouds above!
 Although I’ve described this route as a hike, in reality it’s closer to an easy walking trail that should be very doable for the average person.
 Some houses on the trail even offer bathrooms, food, and water, should you need them along the route.

-You’ll take a left out of the cable car onto the paved path Via Alpina, walking until you see the first sign indicating you’re headed in the correct direction.
-The trail is extremely well-marked with sign posts stationed along the entire duration of the hike, so any time you’re confused or come to a fork in the road simply follow the blue arrow marked “Northface Trail.”
-Heading out in this direction means you’ll be following the loop clockwise, either allowing you to detour to the Sprutz Waterfall and then hike down to Gimmelwald, or complete the full 4.6 mile (roughly 2.5 hour) loop ending with a ride down the Allmendhubel funicular back to where you started in Mürren.
-The Swiss Travel Pass gets you 50% off the funicular, so a one-way ticket will cost an additional 7 CHF.
-It’s important to note the funicular runs from 9:00 AM to 5:00 PM, departing every 15 minutes, but it doesn’t operate year-round and is periodically closed for maintenance.
-Make sure to check the timetable and funicular status before you go.
+Take a left out of the cable car station onto the paved path Via Alpina, walking until you see the first “Northface Trail” sign indicating you’re headed in the correct direction.
+The trail is extremely well-marked with sign posts stationed along the entire duration of the hike, so any time you’re confused or come to a fork in the road simply follow the blue arrow pointing towards the “Northface Trail.”

-Although it’s not a must, I would highly recommend taking the detour since it allows you to walk directly behind a raging waterfall!
-There were hardly any people when I hiked this trail, allowing me to peacefully soak in the sounds of the roaring water while feeling fully immersed in nature.
-If you opt to take the detour, you’ll walk for 15-20 minutes on a trail through the forest that is almost entirely comprised of downhill switchbacks.
+If you opt to take the detour, you’ll walk for 20 minutes on a trail through the forest that is almost entirely comprised of downhill switchbacks.
 This is a really great deal if you’re planning to continue on downhill to Gimmelwald, but if you’d like to complete the rest of the Northface Trail you’ll have to climb back up all that way.

 The trail to the Sprutz Waterfall is quite muddy and on a steep downward slope — if you’re completing this hike after it’s rained, make sure to wear hiking boots to avoid taking a tumble.